Waymo self-driving car hit in collision on Arizona street

-CHANDLER, Ariz. — Police in a Phoenix suburb are investigating a collision involving a self-driving vehicle owned by the company Waymo.
+CHANDLER, Ariz. — Police in a Phoenix suburb are investigating a collision involving a self-driving vehicle owned by Waymo.

 Waymo is Google's self-driving car spinoff.

 A pedestrian in the Phoenix suburb of Tempe died in March after she was struck by a self-driving Uber vehicle.
-The incident was the first death involving a fully autonomous vehicle.
+It was the first death involving a fully autonomous vehicle.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.